BarbaraTarantino/SEMdeep/README.md

 # Future Developments

 The next module under development is **SEMdgm()** function.
-This extension will introduce generative deep learning architectures, including:
+This extension will introduce deep generative modeling (DGM) architectures, including:
 *Graph Autoencoders* (GAE), *Variational Autoencoders* (VAE), *Normalizing Flows* (NF), and *Generative Adversarial Networks* (GAN), to approximate latent structures within complex systems for causal structure discovery.
 The goal is to enable causally informed representation learning that enhances predictive accuracy while preserving consistency with the underlying causal graph.

 Stay tuned for updates to version **1.2.0** and higher.